noeleo/raft/README.md

 The top-level `raft_server.rb` may be used to run a server, by passing in these arguments on the command line.
 The first argument is the port on which to run locally and the rest are all members of the cluster.

+### Communicating with a Server via Client
+A server is meant to be communicated with so that commands can be issued and responses obtained from a state machine.

 Components
 ----------
 The large ideas behind Raft are implemented in src/raft.rb.
 The basic flow is below, and differences are pointed out.